I Want to Get My 10k Time Down to 36 Minutes

 Definitely do more tempo running.
 Over time as you do your tempo running, your lactic acid threshold will improve and you will be able to run faster without the lactic acid build-up.

 Best of luck.
-Without a doubt, you'll get faster over the next few months and years!
+You have done well in the past year.
+With a little bit of structure in your training and more consistency, without a doubt, you'll get faster over the next few months and years!
+Enjoy the journey!

 Kind regards,